Addressing people risks in the US healthcare industry

 Our conversation today focuses on the accelerated people risks healthcare providers experienced during the peak of COVID crisis and continuing through to today.
 We are bringing together John Derse, Healthcare Industry Vertical Leader at Mercer, and Gigi Norris Health Industry Expert from Marsh to share the complex challenges and risks the healthcare provider industry is facing now, and their ideas on how providers can address those issues now and in the near future.

 Interesting moments from the interview:

-Fulfilling important critical needs"Organizations really now are starting to take a step back to understand what are the tasks, what is the body of work that needs to be done, and how do we organize our skills and people that can up-skill to fill some of these important critical needs that we're going to have going forward."
+Fulfilling important critical needs"Organisations really now are starting to take a step back to understand what are the tasks, what is the body of work that needs to be done, and how do we organise our skills and people that can up-skill to fill some of these important critical needs that we're going to have going forward."

 Giving time off to combat burnout"Stress claims in workers’ compensation are also something that you see affected by understaffing, and by burnout.
 People become so stressed that they have to take time off work.
 All these things are related.
 Which one of the things I really liked about what John is saying with regards to looking at new skills, it also provides the potential to give people more job satisfaction which is a counterpoint to a lot of what we're seeing in terms of burnout and stress."